addrummond/jsockd/Readme.md

 ## 4. Bundling your JavaScript code

 JSockD can be used with any bundler that can output an ES6 module (or with no bundler at all if your JS code is contained in a single file).
 The following is an example of how to bundle you code using [esbuild](https://esbuild.github.io/).
 The `root_module.mjs` module should contain all the code that you want to execute in the JSockD server.
-It can import other modules as needed.
+It can import other modules as needed.=

 ```
 esbuild root_module.mjs --bundle --outfile=bundle.mjs --sourcemap --format=esm